yandex-cloud/yc-solution-library-for-aws/Multi-cloud S3 storage/README.md

 - On the **Data** tab, click **Transfer Data** (or click **New Migration** on the **Migrations** tab).
-- In the **From** field, select one or more buckets to migrate data from.
+- In the **From** box, select one or more buckets to migrate data from.
-- In the **To** field, choose Yandex.Cloud Object Storage.
-You can select any existing bucket or let Flexify.IO create a new one
+- In the **To** box, choose choose Yandex.Cloud Object Storage.
+You can select any existing bucket or let Flexify.IO create a new one.
 ![Migrating%20data%20from%20Amazon%20S3%20to%20Yandex.Cloud%20with%20Flexify.IO](./pics/11.png)

 ### About bucket names
 You can enter any name for a new bucket.
 However, make sure that the bucket name is globally unique.
-Even if someone else already has a bucket with the same name, you will be able to use it.
+Even if someone else already has a bucket with the same name, you won’t be able to use it.

 - _Optionally_, click Advanced settings and fine-tune the migration setting.
 - Click Start Migration and monitor the migration progress.